evo-lua/evo-lua.github.io/docs/how-to-guides/native-webviews.md

 Don't make assumptions about the handle's type; it's generally going to be dependent on what the OS uses internally.

+**TODO: That's terrible, it should be wrapped to provide a standardized interface...?**

 ### Loading JavaScript-based Web Apps

 You can use WebGL, WebGPU, WebAudio and all the other browser APIs inside the WebView: